How to build a Peer-to-Peer fundraising strategy without creating your own event?

 6. A complementary strategy

 Obviously, if you compare this strategy with the results of the biggest fundraising events or even with the donations generated by your last email campaign, the results will clearly not be comparable.

-But the important thing here is to see this strategy as an opportunity to create a complementary fundraising lever, allowing you to reach a new audience, in line with the values & aspirations of the new generations, but also to test the receptivity of your network at a lower cost.
+But the important thing here is to see this strategy as an opportunity to create a complementary fundraising lever that allows you to reach a new audience that is in line with the values & aspirations of the new generations.
+It also allows your charity to test the receptivity of your network at a lower cost.

-A peer-to-peer approach will allow you to start building your community of fundraisers and also assess your ability to dream bigger about a future fundraising event in your charity’s name!
+By doing this through a peer-to-peer approach, your charity will be able to start building a community of fundraisers and also assess its ability to dream bigger about a future fundraising event in your organisation’s name!

 As you can see, implementing a winning peer-to-peer strategy without organising your own fundraising event is a very realistic and achievable opportunity.
 With digital fundraising tools at your disposal, such as the brand new iRaiser peer-to-peer platform, all associations, whatever their size and budget, are able to implement an innovative and effective peer-to-peer strategy.
 All you have to do is get started!

-Get in touch with us today for a free demo of our Peer to Peer Fundraising Software, and see for yourself how to build your community and boost your fundraising!
+Get in touch with us today for a free demo of our Peer to Peer Fundraising Software, and see for yourself how to build your community and and raise more funds!